Arun321Raman/SmartTurismo/README.md

 pred.js should be inserted in the head of all of the websites that the prediction should be ran on---it will send necessary data points to the index.js server.

 Note - when inserting url of the website you want to collect data on in pred.js code, make sure to follow format    http://number/    , for example.    http://216.137.179.27:3000/  ,   within the quote marks

+Note: depending on setup, SmartTurismo may not collect data for all phone visitors, but will collect data on any computer user.

+To test SmartTurismo, feel free to use the sample website and data page that I have set up - these are the sites shown in the video.
+The sample visitor's bureau website can be found at http://216.137.179.27:3000/, while the data page that displays predictions is at http://216.137.179.27:3000/data

 # socket.io Requirements